View Other Content

 1995 - We defeated Manchester United 2-0 in the League at Anfield, thanks to a Steve Bruce own goal, the second he had netted for us after a previous one while with Norwich City, and a sweet strike from Jamie Redknapp.
 This result helped ensure United were denied a third consecutive League title that season.

-2017 – We drew 1-1 at Manchester City, with ex-City player James Milner putting us in front from the spot before Sergio Agüero struck one of his six goals past us to date.
+2017 – We drew 1-1 at Manchester City, with ex-City player James Milner putting us in front from the spot before Sergio Agüero struck one of his seven goals past us to date.

 1935 - Centre-forward Fred Howe joined on a free transfer from Hyde United.
 He struck 36 times in 94 outings before joining Manchester City in June 1938.
 He netted three reds trebles, including notching four times in our record 6-0 derby victory at Anfield in September 1935.